Quick answer

 - Bare Trusts: The beneficiary has an absolute right to the trust’s capital and income once they reach 18 (or 16 in Scotland).
 The trustee is simply a nominee — they have no discretion.
 Because the beneficiary has an absolute entitlement, bare trusts offer no protection against care fees, divorce, or creditors.
 They are also not IHT-efficient.
 Under the principle in Saunders v Vautier, the beneficiary can collapse the trust entirely once they reach majority.

 - Interest in Possession Trusts (Life Interest Trusts): An income beneficiary (called the life tenant) receives income from the trust assets, or the right to use them (such as living in a property), for their lifetime.
 When the life interest ends, the capital passes to the remainderman (usually children or grandchildren).
-These are commonly used in will trusts to prevent sideways disinheritance — for example, ensuring a surviving spouse can live in the family home, while guaranteeing the children ultimately inherit it.
+These are commonly used in will trusts to prevent sideways disinheritance — for example, ensuring a surviving spouse can live in the family home, while so the children ultimately inherit it.

 For more general information on trusts, you can visit The Law Society website.